 Social Distancing and Visitor Numbers

 Visitors are encouraged to respect social distancing unless of the same household.
-During our initial opening we are limiting admission to 100 visitors at any given time.
 Please follow our signage to the northwest door, located on the reflection pool side, which will be our only entrance.
 The southeast door will be designated as the only exit door.

 Use of the elevator will be limited to two occupants or six who arrived together.
 A limit of 15 minutes will be recommended for the Observation Deck.

-Our theatre is open with alternating rows closed to enforce social distancing.
+Our theatre is open.
 Retail operations will be open and will take advantage of zero-contact options for transactions when possible.

 Cleaning and Disinfecting